zng-ui/zng/TODO/Layout.md

   the memory needed to render it.
   - HTML/CSS can have this problem where many elements are added just to enable a CSS visual effect, we avoid the hit, but these nodes cannot be fully supported by panels, as they have no transform of their own.

+### Remove Widget Outer?

+* Now that the single child transform is defined by the parent only widgets in panels get a useful outer offset?
+* Panels will have to implement transforms for nodes that are not full widgets, this is currently a bug, so why not impl for all?
+* Outer transform can be used as a layer anchor, and the debug inspector also uses this info to highlight outer-bounds.
+  - Can still be recovered, just that it is stored in the parent.
+* Make child info a vec in bounds?